Frequently asked questions

 What if I don’t have a computer at home?

-You can find free internet access at your local library, Council offices (reception areas), tourist information centres and support agencies such as the Care Society, Age Cymru, CAB
+You can find free internet access at your local library and support agencies such as the Care Society, Age Cymru, Citizen’s Advice Bureau.

 What if I need help to do this?

-You can contact the Housing Register Team by telephone on 01545 574123 and they can take an application from you over the telephone.
+You can contact Ceredigion County Council’s Contact Centre by telephone on 01545 574123 and they can take an application from you over the telephone.

 Do I need to answer every question to register?